Clinton Machine Quietly Launches Smear Campaign Against Bernie Sanders

-Although months away, the Democratic primary is already starting to resemble the combative and highly-controversial 2016 nomination race.
+Although months away, the Democratic primary is already starting to resemble the combative and highly controversial 2016 nomination race.

-In 2016, as former Chair of the Democratic National Committee Donna Brazile wrote in Hacks: The Inside Story of the Break-ins and Breakdowns that Put Donald Trump in the White House, excerpts of which have been published by Politico, former Secretary of State Hillary Clinton — along with key DNC figures — “took over” the party, essentially “rigging” the race against Independent Vermont Senator Bernie Sanders.
+In 2016, as former Chair of the Democratic National Committee Donna Brazile wrote in Hacks: The Inside Story of the Break-ins and Breakdowns that Put Donald Trump in the White House, excerpts of which have been published by Politico, former Secretary of State Hillary Clinton — along with key DNC figures — “took over” the party, essentially “rigging” the race against independent Vermont Senator Bernie Sanders.

 “We’ve got to hold this party accountable,” Senator Elizabeth Warren said in 2017, according to BBC, after being asked whether Clinton had rigged the primary or not — a simple “Yes” was Warren’s response.